 No. Requirement Reference How addressed? vii.
-Details for the short term and/or long term management of artefacts or movable heritage Section 5.3.8 The Sydenham to Bankstown Moveable Heritage Strategy outlines retention, storage and reinstatement requirements for moveable heritage identified at Marrickville, Canterbury and Lakemba Stations. viii.
+Details for the short term and/or long term management of artefacts or movable heritage Section 5.3.8 The Sydenham to Bankstown Moveable Heritage Strategy outlines retention, storage and reinstatement requirements for moveable heritage identified at Hurlstone Park, Belmore and Wiley Park Stations. viii.
 Details of management measures to be implemented to prevent and minimise impacts on heritage items (including further heritage investigations, archival recordings and/or measures to protect unaffected sites during construction works in the vicinity) Section 5 Table 13 As outlined in Section 5 and Table 13 the following measures have been put in place to minimise adverse impacts: Exclusion zones; Recommendations of the station specific heritage impact assessments as outlined in Table 13 will be adhered to; Use of a heritage architect/heritage engineer where required; Sydney Metro Unexpected Heritage Finds Procedure; Archaeological management under the AARD and AMS. ix.
 Procedures for unexpected heritage finds, including procedures for dealing with human remains Section 5.1.3 Section 5.3.5 Sydney Metro Unexpected Heritage Finds Procedure (Appendix D) The Sydney Metro Unexpected Heritage Finds Procedure will be implemented for the Project.
 It is not expected that human remains will be encountered as no potential for burials has been identified.
-The Sydney Metro Exhumation Plan will be implemented where required. x.
-Heritage monitoring requirements Section 7 Monitoring of works within Archaeological Management Zones will occur in accordance with the requirements of the relevant AMS and the instruction of the Excavation Director. xi.
+The Sydney Metro Exhumation Plan will be implemented where required. х.
+Heritage monitoring requirements Section 7 Monitoring of works within Archaeological Management Zones will occur in accordance with the requirements of the relevant AMS and the instruction of the Excavation Director.
+It is noted that Hurlstone Park and Wiley Park Stations were assessed as having nil-low archaeological potential.
+Monitoring would be undertaken around S2B PAD01 at Belmore which would be protected by a physical exclusion zone. xi.
 Compliance record generation and management Section 7 Compliance record generation and management in relation to this Plan will be undertaken in accordance with Section 7.